isaacpolaino/prueba/README.md

-this is a test project to start kearning how to use git
+this is a test project to start learning how to use git